1942 Major League Baseball All-Star Game

 The 1942 Major League Baseball All-Star Game was the tenth playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 6, 1942, at Polo Grounds in New York City the home of the New York Giants of the National League.
 The game resulted in the American League defeating the National League 3–1.
 While the game had been scheduled for a twilight start at 6:30 p.m.
 EWT, rain delayed the first pitch for an hour, leading to the first All-Star contest played entirely under the lights; the two-hour, seven-minute game ended just ahead of a 9:30 p.m. blackout curfew in New York.

-Two nights later, the American League All-Stars traveled to Cleveland Municipal Stadium in Cleveland, Ohio, to play a special benefit game against a team of players from the U.S. Army and Navy.
+One night later, the American League All-Stars traveled to Cleveland Municipal Stadium in Cleveland, Ohio, to play a special benefit game against a team of players from the U.S. Army and Navy.
 The contest, which the American Leaguers won 5–0, attracted a crowd of 62,094 and netted $70,000 for the Army Emergency Relief Fund and the Navy Relief Society.
 Mutual Radio broadcast the second game, with Bob Elson, Waite Hoyt, and Jack Graney announcing.